 The Country Education Partnership hosts an annual rural learning summit to explore issues and ideas relevant to rural learning.

-These summits are held in a rural community and are attended by people involved in, or interested in, rural education.
+These rural learning summits are held in a different rural community each year and are attended by people involved in, or interested in, rural education.

 Attendee numbers are strictly capped to a maximum of 70 participants to ensure an active discussion can be facilitated.

 Each year a key focus area is identified for consideration, discussion and analysis.
 At the conclusion of each summit, a report is developed and circulated.

 Who For: Rural Education Leaders; Rural Educators; Rural Early Years Services; Education Sectors; Key Stakeholders interested in Rural Education; Rural Communities; and Rural Young People.